• Home

 Recommended Video

+Chesky no longer bothers with pesky emails; they were a huge annoyance, and he rarely touches them anymore.
 Instead, Chesky communicates while he’s on the clock and prefers to call and text, the WSJ reported.
 And that’s not the only office tradition he’s done away with.
 For Chesky, 9 a.m. meetings are a thing of the past.

 As someone who hits productivity strides in the wee hours of the morning, Chesky pushes early meetings back to 10 a.m.—and no earlier.

-The 5-to-9 after his 9-to-5
+The Airbnb CEO’s 5-to-9 after his 9-to-5

-The 43-year-old Airbnb co-founder also doesn’t believe the early bird catches the worm—he gets his energy in the nighttime, after his workout routine that wraps up around 9:30 p.m.
+The 44-year-old Airbnb co-founder also doesn’t believe the early bird catches the worm—he gets his energy in the nighttime, after his workout routine that wraps up around 9:30 p.m.
 He hits his peak productivity at 10 p.m., lasting until he falls asleep around 2:30 a.m.

 A 2:30 a.m. bedtime means no meetings at the crack of dawn the next day—10 a.m. is the earliest he’ll go.
 And Chesky isn’t the only high-power leader isn’t the only one who works late hours in striving for success.
-Fortune has interviewed dozens of CEOs who are rejecting the 5 a.m. club and making their sleep pattern work with a high-flying career.
+Fortune has interviewed dozens of CEOs who are rejecting the 5 a.m. club, and making their sleep pattern work with a high-flying career.

 For one, musician and entrepreneur Will.i.am runs his tech venture between 9 a.m. to 5 p.m., but then jumps back into the grind to work on his creative business until 9 p.m.